crispinalan/talkcalendar/README.md

 apt install libglib2.0-dev
 apt install alsa-utils
 ```
 are needed but should be installed by default.

-With Ubuntu 21.10 the base Gtk4 libraries should be installed by default but if install with
+When I last checked the base Gtk4 libraries were installed by default with Ubuntu 21.10.
+With other Ubuntu spins you may have to install the base Gtk libraries to test out the Talk Calendar binary.
+These can be installed using the following command.
 ```
 sudo apt install libgtk-4-1
 ```